samtron1412/docs/software/mutt.md

 - [Manual](http://www.mutt.org/doc/manual/)
 - `man mutt` and `man muttrc`

+## GUI
+You can always type `?` in any menu to display the current bindings.

+Invoke Mutt simply by typing `mutt` at the command line.

+### The `index` viewer
+When you launch mutt, the first thing you see is a screen with a list of email messages.
+This initial screen is called the `index`.

+These messages are in a default mail folder, often called the `mailspool` that you can think of as you `inbox`.
+Use the `k` and `j` keys to move the highlighted cursor up and down the list of messages.

+### The `pager`
+If you are in the `index` and you want to view the contents of an email, hit the `enter` key, this will take you from the `index` to the `pager`.
+Mutt's built-in `pager` is just a scrolling text viewer like the unix programs `more` and `less`, use the `backspace` and `enter` keys to scroll up and down the email.
+Quit the `pager` and return to the `index` by pressing the `q` key.

+### The `attachment` viewer
+E-mail has a structure that can include attached parts such as files as well as plain text messages.
+From the `index`, press the `v` key to view the `attach` menu where you can see the `mime-structure` of the email displayed as a threaded list.

+If there is more than one part to a message, you can use the `k` and `j` keys to move up and down the list and the `enter` key to view any item.
+If the attachment can be viewed by mutt's internal `pager` as plain text then it will.
+If not, mutt will try and launch a suitable external viewer, and wait for it to finish.

+Quit the `attachment` viewer by pressing the `q` key.

+### The file `browser`
+To change from your mailspool to a different mailfolder, press the `c` key.
+You can now either type in the location of the folder you want to open, or press the `?` key to open the file `browser`.
+Use the `k` and `j` keys to select the folder you want to switch-to and open it by hitting the `enter`.

+### The `editor`
+In the `index` or `pager` views, hit the `r` key to reply to a message or the `m` key to create a new one.
+Mutt will prompt for the `To:` address and the `Subject:` line, then launch your favorite text editor (defined by your $EDITOR environmental variable).
+Type away, when you save and exit, you are done.

+### The `compose` menu
+After the editor, mutt drops you into the `compose` menu, here you can fine-tune your message headers, change the encoding, add file attachments or simply hit the `y` key to say yes and send your email on its way.

 # Configuring
+`~/.mutt/muttrc`

 ## Native IMAP
 ```
 # Gmail requires full email address (this is not a standard)